 Academic Residency Requirements

 Attendance at Berkeley Summer Sessions does not constitute continuous residence.
-You need to apply for re-admission to any succeeding semester if you did not complete the Spring 2017 term.
+You need to apply for readmission to any succeeding semester if you did not complete the previous spring term.
 Consult the Berkeley Academic Guide for more information.

 1-99 (Lower Division Courses)